nathanhammond/iosfont/README.md

 # iosfont v0.1.0

 iosfont is a script designed to make it easy to install and uninstall fonts on iOS devices.
+These fonts can then be used in iOS applications like Apple's Pages.
+It is my hope that making it easier to

 ## WARNING!
 Before messing with any system files on iOS you should fully back up your iOS device.
 No, seriously!
 By using this code you acknowledge that I will not be held responsible for you willfully ignoring my warning and losing files.
 I may instead laugh at you for trusting code you found on the Internet to work!